-Under the federal Every Student Succeeds Act (ESSA), state education agencies are required to submit a plan detailing the implementation of the law and how federal education dollars will be spent.

-The Kentucky Department of Education submitted Kentucky's Consolidated State Plan to the U.S. Department of Education on September 18, 2017 and received approval from Secretary of Education Betsy DeVos on May 7, 2018.
+Under the federal Every Student Succeeds Act (ESSA), state education agencies, including the Kentucky Department of Education, are required to submit a plan detailing the implementation of the law and how federal education dollars will be spent.
+The latest version of Kentucky's Consolidated State Plan was most recently approved by the U.S. Department of Education in September 2019.